MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 Next we will also analyze individual reads in addition to the assembly based approaches.
 Which files would you use for this?

 We will use a tool called [Metaphlan4](https://github.com/biobakery/biobakery/wiki/metaphlan4) to analyze these reads.
 From the paired end Illumina reads only R1 reads are used for the following analyses.
-Metaphlan takes fastq or fasta-formatted files but cannot read compressed files.
-Our filtered data is in fastq.gz format so it we need to do some uncompressing with command `gunzip`.

-Use flag `-h` for help (or Google) to check how the command works and uncompress your files.

 ```bash
 #!/bin/bash -l
 #SBATCH --job-name metaphlan